NuGet/Insights/README.md

 leaf.

-Results are stored in different ways but so far it's either results in Azure Table Storage (super cheap and scalable) or Azure Blob Storage CSV files (easy import to Kusto a.k.a Azure Data Explorer).
+Results are stored in different ways but so far it's either results in Azure Table Storage (super cheap and scalable) or Azure Blob Storage CSV files (easy import to Kusto a.k.a.
+Azure Data Explorer).

 The main drivers for learning about packages are: